kazordomo/ftp-upload/README.md

 All the files selected will be uploaded to all children in /sites.

-It is important that the local folder in the GUI matches the dir-tree/structure on the server.
-This because the files being uploaded will use the same path, except being cropped to match public_html ofcourse.
+The local files will be sent to the server and use the same path as it does localy.
+Meaning that folder1/folder2/file1 will be put in folder1/folder2/ as file1, on the server.